 Statistical analysis

-Summary statistics were computed for continuous measures as mean ± SD or median (IQR) if not normally distributed.
+Summary statistics were computed for continuous measures as mean ± SD or median (IQR) in the case of a nonnormal distribution.
 For categorical variables, the frequency and proportion (%) were calculated.
 Normality was assessed using the Kolmogorov-Smirnov test.
-Quantitative variables were analyzed using the t test for independent variables or the Mann-Whitney test; categorical variables were analyzed using the χ2 with the Fisher exact test if necessary.
+Quantitative variables were analyzed using the t test for independent variables or the Mann-Whitney test; categorical variables were analyzed using the χ2 test with the Fisher exact test if necessary.
 The multivariate analysis was performed based on a generalized linear model, which allows the response variable (development of lymphoma) to have an error distribution other than a normal distribution.
 A binomial link function is used to relate the explanatory variables and the expectation of the response variable.
 The model only included those variables that reached p < 0.05 in the bivariate analysis, and the best model was selected using the Akaike information criterion (AIC) and Bayesian information criterion (BIC).
 The results were expressed as the odds ratio (OR) with its 95% CI.

 Statistical significance was set at p < 0.05.
 Data were analyzed using SPSS version 20.0 (IBM Corp., Armonk, NY, USA).